-Dedicated to energy management, the ISO 50001 standard focuses on improving the energy performance of organisations.
-If you want to get started, however, note that its application is relatively technical and cannot be done without preparation.
-To help you understand the challenges of ISO 50001 certification in industry, we have reviewed the issues involved in implementing an energy management system in the industrial sector, and the advantages of using a digital solution in this context.
+Dedicated to energy management, the ISO 50001 standard focuses on improving the energy performance of organizations in all sectors.
+If you want to get started however, note that its application is relatively technical and cannot be done without preparation.
+To help you understand the challenges of achieving an ISO 50001 certification, we have reviewed the challenges involved when implementing an energy management system in the industrial sector, and the advantages of using a digital solution in this context.

 A few reminders about the standard